Salma Hayek and Aaron Paul featured in new 'Black Mirror' Season 6 teaser trailer - KTVZ

 By Alli Rosenbloom, CNN

-After a three year break, Netflix and Charlie Brooker’s satirical horror-laden anthology series “Black Mirror” is officially returning to haunt you this June.
+After a three-year break, Charlie Brooker’s satirical horror-laden anthology series “Black Mirror” are officially returning to haunt you on Netflix this June.

 On Wednesday, the streamer released the first chill-bump inducing teaser trailer that shows a range of stories beginning to unfold, with a cast that includes Salma Hayek, Aaron Paul, Annie Murphy, Josh Hartnett, Kate Mara, Michael Cera and Rory Culkin, among others.